elifantova/english-for-designers/02-first-impressions/index.md

 Hello, my name is Eliška Fantová and I am a passionate junior graphic designer focussing on book design, illustrations, and visual identities.
 My work prioritises both aesthetics and functionality, aiming to craft designs that effectively communicate the intended message.

 # Featured projects:

 ## 1. Czech Tennis
-2024 | Visual identity | Class project
+2024 | Visual identity | Class workshop

 ![mockup2_optimized (1)](https://github.com/user-attachments/assets/b8ace88e-0046-4100-a5fd-d65465d3d123)

-As part of a university workshop, we were given the task of creating a sports campaign for Czech Tennis.
-In our visual communication, we work with a "brush" that resembles the texture of the clay, which is typically used on tennis courts.
+As part of an atelier workshop, where we were given the task of creating a sports campaign for Czech Tennis.
+In our visual communication, we work with a "brush", which resembles the texture of the tennis court floors, since it is characteristic of the sport.
+Furthermore, we chose to use a typographical logo with a green dot above the i to imitate the look of a tennis ball.